kdave/btrfs-progs/Documentation/ch-seeding-device.rst

 The seeding device flag can be cleared again by **btrfstune -f -s 0**, eg. allowing to update with newer data but please note that this will invalidate all existing filesystems that use this particular seeding device.
-This works for some usecases, not for others, and a forcing flag to the command is mandatory to avoid accidental mistakes.
+This works for some use cases, not for others, and a forcing flag to the command is mandatory to avoid accidental mistakes.

 Example how to create and use one seeding device: